 This is important to me because the client is in control of who to hire and they can get recommendations from myself or friends and family, so that they can ultimately hire a contractor that they trust.

 The warranty company will then speak to the contractor, diagnose the issue, talk about coverage, and then reimburse the client for the repair costs.

 What to Look for in a Home Warranty Company

-- Second, ask about how the warranty works.
-Can you choose a repair person yourself, or are you required to work with one selected by the warranty company?
+- Find out how the warranty works: Can you choose a repair person yourself or are you required to work with one selected by the warranty company?
 Is there a service fee or deductible for work performed under the warranty?
 If so, how much is it?
-These factors will impact the overall cost of the warranty, so it is important to know this before choosing a company.

-- Third, ask about what is and is not covered with each company and each plan that you are considering.
-If you have something in your house that you need to be covered, such as an expensive sprinkler system, be sure that it will be covered before you commit to a company.
+- Check what’s covered with each company and each plan that you’re considering.
+If you have something in your house that you need to be covered, such as an expensive sprinkler system, be sure the warranty company will offer protection in case of problems.